18F/join.tts.gsa.gov/pages/positions/strategist.md

 ### {{ page.title }} - GS-{{ page.gs_level }}

-Federal government agencies often approach 18F for help with improving an internal process or redesigning the way they present information to the American public.
+FFederal government agencies often approach 18F for help with improving an internal process or redesigning the way they present information to the American public.
 As a strategist with 18F, you’ll lead early efforts with these agency partners to define what problem they’re trying to solve and identify what’s needed to ensure successful next steps.
-Your work will include articulating what the current state is, aligning stakeholders, talking to end users, turning vague ideas into concrete priorities, and minimizing risk in the product development process.
+Your work will include aligning stakeholders, talking to end users, turning vague ideas into concrete priorities, and minimizing risk in the product development process.
 And you’ll do all this in a spirit of partnership, with a sense of humility and empathy for our partners and the people who use their systems.

-We're looking for a senior-level candidate in the Washington, D.C. area who has consulting experience along with a background in a user-centered design or digital strategy discipline.
+We're looking for senior-level candidates who have consulting experience along with a background in a user-centered design or strategy discipline such as digital strategy, service design, user experience design, content design/strategy, user research, product or software development.
 Experience in an agile development environment a plus.

 ## Key Objectives

 ### Objective #1: Lead small, cross-functional project teams that define the partner’s problem
-- Navigate complex organizational relationships to bring stakeholders together around common goals and priorities.
+- Navigate complex organizational relationships to bring stakeholders together around common goals and priorities
-- Identify user and organizational needs through formal interviews, informal conversations, contextual inquiry, workshops, and analytics research.
+- Identify user and organizational needs through formal interviews, informal conversations, contextual inquiry, workshops, and analytics research
-- Work comfortably amidst uncertainty.
+- Work comfortably amidst uncertainty
-- Provide strategic value to partners early, reduce the risks of improperly-scoped work, and allow the team to quickly steer the project in the right direction.
+- Provide strategic value to partners early, reduce the risks of improperly-scoped work, and allow the team to quickly steer the project in the right direction
-- Create artifacts to communicate what you learn in a way that resonates with our agency partners.
+- Create artifacts to communicate what you learn in a way that resonates with our agency partners

 ### Objective 2: Deliver recommendations that frame next steps
-- Give agency partners and peers the advice they need to hear over what they want to hear, in a manner that respects their intelligence and experience.
+- Give agency partners and peers the advice they need to hear over what they want to hear, in a manner that respects their intelligence and experience
-- Provide visibility into the project’s progress, communicate blockers and challenges, and ask for help when you need it.
+- Provide visibility into the project’s progress, communicate blockers and challenges, and ask for help when you need it
-- Explain issues clearly to both technical and non-technical audiences.
+- Explain issues clearly to both technical and non-technical audiences
-- Help agency partners tell their own story within their organization.
+- Help agency partners tell their own story within their organization
-- Take a position on what needs to happen in order for a project to be set up for success, and communicate this position in a way that’s easy for stakeholders to understand.
+- Take a position on what needs to happen in order for a project to be set up for success, and communicate this position in a way that’s easy for stakeholders to understand

 ### Objective #3: Model the behaviors we want to see partners adopt
-- Teach agency teams how to take risks and validate ideas.
+- Teach agency teams how to take risks and validate ideas
-- Demonstrate how to incorporate users into the product development process.
+- Demonstrate how to incorporate users into the product development process
-- Help teams discover their internal creative thinkers and champions.
+- Help teams discover their internal creative thinkers and champions
-- Hold yourself and your team accountable for measurable, high-quality, timely, and cost-effective results.
+- Hold yourself and your team accountable for measurable, high-quality, timely, and cost-effective results
-- Demonstrate credibility in your area of expertise, deliver high-quality work, and accept responsibility for mistakes.
+- Demonstrate credibility in your area of expertise, deliver high-quality work, and accept responsibility for mistakes

 ### Objective #4: Contribute to your team’s continued success
-- Continually promote 18F’s ways of working by making a strong case for iterative, user-centered design on every project.
+- Continually make a strong case for iterative, user-centered design on every project
-- Participate in business development by understanding what our agency partners need and articulating how 18F might be able to help them achieve it.
-- Contribute to team-wide reusable resources and materials.
+- Contribute to team-wide reusable resources and materials
-- Recognize when practices no longer serve the team and recommend a way forward.
+- Recognize when practices no longer serve the team and recommend a way forward
-- Share your work in an unfinished state and give peer feedback in critique sessions.
+- Share your work in an unfinished state and give peer feedback in critique sessions
-- Support a safe, inclusive workplace and a positive team culture where all team members value diversity and individual differences.
+- Support a safe, inclusive workplace and a positive team culture where all team members value diversity and individual differences

 ## Basic Information